cschneid-the-elder/mapa/cobol/readme.md

 ### What This Won't Do

  + The `COPYLOC` compile option and the `OF` and `IN` parameters of the `COPY` compiler directive are not consulted when copybooks are resolved.
+ + Dynamically called programs whose name is constructed at runtime are not reported.
+This would require me to write a COBOL interpreter and that is simply beyond my capabilities.
+ + Dynamically called programs whose name is retrieved from a database or other persistent data store at runtime are not reported.
+ + Dynamically called programs whose name is passed from a calling program are not reported.

 ### Up To Date